-Human Resources courses provide you with the training and development programs to work in this evolving, people-oriented field.
-You will find that most local universities offer this course, so you can easily search up on the internet some of the best institutions within the country that offer these specialisations in Human Resources.
+Human Resources programmes provide you with the training and development courses to work in this evolving, people-oriented field.
+You will find that most local universities offer this course, so you can easily research some of the best institutions within the country that offer specialisations in Human Resources.

-The guide below details why you should and where to study Human Resource Management in Malaysia.
+The guide below details why and where to study Human Resource Management in Malaysia.

 What are the differences between Human Resources and Human Relations?

 Human Resources focuses on the business side of human behaviour and relationships.
-It oversees employees in an organisation in the respected of company policies, salaries and compensations as well as employee issues.
+It oversees employees in an organisation related to company policies, salaries and compensations as well as employee issues.

-Whereas, Human relations, concerns itself with interpersonal relationships between employees in the workplace environment.
+Human Relations concerns itself with interpersonal relationships between employees in the workplace environment.
 It focuses more on individual needs and making individuals feel a significant part of a team.

 Why study Human Resources in Malaysia?

-Malaysia has the most critically acclaimed education system.
-Its university institutions have topped in the international ranking of the world’s finest universities.
-Specifically, in the respect of Human resources, it has produced one of the best practitioners in the country and in the region.
+Malaysia has one of the most critically acclaimed education systems.
+Institutions have topped in the international ranking of the world’s finest universities.
+Specifically in Human Resources, Malaysian institutions have produced some of the best practitioners in the country and region.

-Malaysia is known for being the melting pot of cultures with thirteen states and three federal territories.
-It has shown continuously to the world that it is a true reflection of the unity of different races and ethnic groups living peacefully in a multicultural setting.
+Malaysia is known as the melting pot of cultures with thirteen states and three federal territories.
+It has shown the world that it is a true reflection of the unity of different races and ethnic groups living peacefully in a multicultural setting.

-The cost of living in Malaysia is much cheaper to students and residents compared to regions as the United States and or the European countries.
+The cost of living in Malaysia is much cheaper to students and residents compared to the United States and/or European countries.
 House rent, for example, is 73.14% lower than it is if you were to live in America.

-The Government of Malaysia and Universities in Malaysia offers partial and fully-funded scholarships and grants to both local and international students.
-The catch is that you would need to have excellent academic records and full comprehensive extra-curricular activities in your portfolio.
+The government, companies and most higher education institutions in Malaysia offer partial and fully-funded scholarships and grants to both local and international students.

 Also read: Study in Malaysia Guide

-Human Resource Personnel need to be able to communicate efficiently and effectively.
-He or she must be able to interact with professionals from different departments, some of whom are outside of your own department.
+A HR Personnel needs to be able to communicate efficiently and effectively.
+You must be able to interact with professionals from different departments besides your own.

-Human Resource personnel are involved in either the direct and indirect decision-making of a firm or organisation.
-They are responsible for who to hire and resolve on how to resolve a dispute between different employees.
+HR personnels are involved in the direct and indirect decision-making of a firm or organisation.
+They are responsible in hiring, resolving disputes between different employees, and more.

-Considering that their line of work requires a lot of information in their workplace, they must be able to know their way around numerous records and files across an organisation.
+Considering that this line of work requires a lot of information in the workplace, you must know your way around numerous records and files across an organisation.
 These include keeping the information organised, easily accessible and confidential.

 What are the entry requirements and qualifications?

-In order for candidates to be eligible for consideration, they must possess these general entry requirements.
-Applicants are advised to refer to their educational and university institution of their choosing for more details.
+Below are the general entry requirements for a HR programme.
+Applicants are advised to refer to the institution of their choosing for more details.

 Human Resources course fees in Malaysia

-The course fees can typically fall within the range of on the lower range and on the higher end.
-Naturally, these values would be dependent on the institution that you choose to study at and whether you are a resident of Malaysia or international applicant.
+Naturally, this depends on the institution that you choose to study at and whether you are a resident of Malaysia or an international applicant.

-Best Universities in Malaysia to Study Human Resource Management Course
+Best universities in Malaysia to study Human Resource Management

 The Swinburne University of Technology is a university campus branch of Swinburne University in Melbourne established in 2000.
 It is a partnership between the Sarawak State Government and Swinburne Australia.
-Swinburne Sarawak maintains a strong technology base and important links with industry.
+Swinburne Sarawak maintains a strong technology base and has important links with various industries.

 It aspires to be a research-intensive university and is developing its research capability with a focus on areas relevant to the industry.
 With state-of-the-art facilities, it conducts research on information security, mechatronics engineering, software engineering, business as well as education and e-learning.